plandes/util/doc/config.md

 ### Resource Libraries

-Resource libraries are just a collection of files that are deployed with a library and accessible when that library is installed.
+Resource libraries are just a collection of configuration files that are deployed with a library and accessible when that library is installed.
 These are useful when a lot of configuration is needed to make a library useful, such as the [Zensols deep learning natural language processing library].
 The convention if to have